What is a platform-as-a-service (PaaS)?

-Platform-as-a-service (PaaS) is a form of cloud computing where an application software platform is provided by another party.
-Primarily for developers and programmers, a PaaS allows the user to develop, run, and manage their own apps without having to build and maintain the infrastructure or platform usually associated with the process.
+A platform-as-a-service (PaaS) provides an all-in-one, cloud computing platform (hardware, software, and infrastructure) that simplifies how developers build, deploy, and manage applications.
+PaaS allows the user to develop, run, and manage their own apps without having to build and maintain the infrastructure or platform usually associated with the process.

-PaaS platforms can run in the cloud or on on-premise infrastructure.
+While commonly cloud-based, PaaS platforms can run in on-premise infrastructure.
 For managed offerings, a PaaS provider hosts the hardware and software on its own infrastructure and delivers this platform to the user as an integrated solution, solution stack, or service through an internet connection.

-For cloud-native development use cases, a Kubernetes-based PaaS can function as the platform on which container-based applications can run, scale, and be managed.
+A Kubernetes-based PaaS can function as the application platform on which container-based software can run, scale, and be managed.
 For example, the cloud services editions of Red Hat® OpenShift® are managed PaaS offerings.

 PaaS vs IaaS vs SaaS